cube3power/atsd/rule-engine/functions.md

 The parameters passed to the function in brackets are called arguments.

-Functions can accept arguments and return value in one of the following data types:
+Functions can accept arguments and return values in one of the following data types:

 | **Notation** | **Name** | **Example** |
 |---|:---|:---|